-(5) The following criteria, found in Table $240((\frac{3}{3}))$, shall be applied to all surface waters of the state of Washington ((for the protection of aquatic life)).
-Values are $\mu q/L$ for all substances except ammonia and chloride which are mg/L, and asbestos which is million fibers/L. The department shall formally adopt any appropriate revised criteria as part of this chapter in accordance with the provisions established in chapter 34.05 RCW, the Administrative Procedure Act.
-The department shall ensure there are early opportunities for public review and comment on proposals to develop revised criteria.
+(5) The following criteria, found in Table $240((\frac{3}{)})$ , shall be applied to all surface waters of the state of Washington ((for the protection of aquatic life)).
+Values are $\mu g/L$ for all substances except ammonia and chloride which are mg/L, and asbestos which is million fibers/L.

 (a) Aquatic life protection.
-The department may revise the ((following)) criteria in Table 240 for aquatic life on a statewide or water body-specific basis as needed to protect aquatic life occurring in waters of the state and to increase the technical accuracy of the criteria being applied.
-The department shall formally adopt any appropriate revised criteria as part of this chapter in accordance with the provisions established in chapter 34.05 RCW, the Administrative Procedure Act. ((The department shall ensure there are early opportunities for public review and comment on proposals to develop revised criteria.
-Values are $\mu g/L$ for all substances except Ammonia and Chloride which are mg/L;))
+The department may revise the following criteria in Table 240 for aquatic life on a statewide or water body-specific basis as needed to protect aquatic life occurring in waters of the state and to increase the technical accuracy of the criteria being applied.
+The department shall formally adopt any appropriate revised criteria as part of this chapter in accordance with the provisions established in chapter 34.05 RCW, the Administrative Procedure Act.
+The department shall ensure there are early opportunities for public review and comment on proposals to develop revised criteria. $((Values are \mu g/L for all substances except Ammonia and Chloride which$ are mg/L:))

 (b) Human health protection.
 The following provisions apply to the human health criteria in Table 240.
 All waters shall maintain a level of water quality when entering downstream waters that provides for the attainment and maintenance of the water quality standards of those downstream waters, including the waters of another state.
 The human health criteria in the tables were calculated using a fish consumption rate of 175 g/day.
-Criteria for carcinogenic substances were calculated using a cancer risk level equal to one-in-one-million, or as otherwise specified in this chapter.
 The human health criteria calculations and variables include chronic durations of exposure up to seventy years.
 All human health criteria for metals are for total metal concentrations, unless otherwise noted.
 Dischargers have the obligation to reduce toxics in discharges through the use of AKART.